oist/Usiigaci/README.md

 	Upon finish of tracking, numbered ids and cell track list will be updated.

 2. open the folder to the cell microscopy images.

-The tracker will load the segmented masks by looking at mask folder name with maskfolder usffix
+	The tracker will load the segmented masks by looking for mask folder name with the name of the cell microscopy name + mask folder suffix

+	remember to check the suffix is correct or not.
+If the suffix is incorrect, the tracker failed to find the mask, it will terminate. the suffix differs depend if you have averaging turned on or not.

+	adjust the pixel scale if necessary also

 3. Run cell tracking and the cell tracking will be done on using the mask generated from Mask R-CNN.

 	The tracking results that are suboptimal from segmentation error were repaired.